Read the American Cancer Society piece, “Cancer Disparities in the Black Community,” that Zach mentioned in the interview.

-Zach : So your child is so hot.
-So wait, so talk about what you like, you look like a smooth 28.
+Zach : So your child is–so wait, so Tyrone, what you like, you look like a smooth 28.

 Tyrone : Hey, I don’t know who paid you to say that, but thank you brother.
 I’m [over-talk :57].

 Zach : What’s going on?
 You’ve got the… What?
-Do you use a lot of water, or what?
+Do you drink a lot of water, or what?

 Tyrone : I drink a lot of water.
 You know, I get it from my mama, you know, she’s a fountain of youth.
 So, you know, I’m actually 12 years older than what you said.
 And I got married in 2019, and prior to being married, my wife had a son.
 So it is my son.
 He’s a great kid. [inaudible :14].

 Zach : Gotcha.
 Cause I’m over here, like, yo, like that is wild.
 Like this man don’t look a lick over 30.

 Zach : So I’m just like, but that’s a blessing though.
 Like straight up, [over-talk :24].